John Helms – Dallas Based Criminal Appellate Lawyer

 My approach to appeals is simple:

 An appeal may be the last realistic chance the accused has to avoid a harsh or unjust result from a criminal trial.
 There are limited procedures that are available after an appeal, but they are rarely successful, because the legal hurdles are very high.
 For these reasons, it is critical for anyone facing an appeal from a criminal conviction to hire a truly outstanding appeals lawyer.
 Look for someone who has expertise in appeals, who is a smart and creative lawyer, who is an excellent legal writer, and who has a track record of success in appeals.
 It may even help to ask the lawyer to give you examples of briefs they have written recently, so that you can actually see the quality of their work.
-I am always more than happy to provide examples like that.
+I have provided links to some examples of my appeal briefs, below.

 I would be remiss if I did not mention the fees I charge for appeals.
 I normally charge a flat rate of between $10,000 and $20,000 for criminal appeals.
 The fee I charge depends on whether it is a state court or a federal court appeal and how complicated I expect it to be.
 For more complicated cases, I charge more, because I will have to do more work.
 I usually go online and look at the trial court’s docket to get a sense of how complicated the appeal will be.
 I believe my fees are more than fair, compared to other lawyers, especially considering what I bring to the table.
 I am fortunate to have low overhead costs, so I do not need to inflate my fees to pay my monthly expenses.
 My fees are based on the amount of work I expect to do.